 Risks of substantial costs and liabilities related to environmental compliance issues are inherent in our operations.
 Our operations are subject to extensive federal, state, local and international laws and regulations relating to the generation, storage, handling, emission, transportation and discharge of materials into the environment.
 Permits are required for the operations of various facilities, including vessels, and those permits are subject to revocation, modification and renewal.
 Governmental authorities have the power to enforce compliance with their regulations, and violations are subject to fines, injunctions or both.
-In some cases, those governmental requirements can impose liability for the entire cost of cleanup on any responsible party without regard to negligence or fault and impose liability on us for the conduct of others or conditions others have caused, or for our acts that complied with all applicable requirements when we performed them.
-It is possible that other developments, such as stricter environmental laws and regulations, and claims for damages to property or persons resulting from our operations, would result in substantial costs and liabilities.
+In some cases, those governmental requirements can impose liability for the cost of cleanup on any responsible party without regard to negligence or fault and impose liability on us for the conduct of others or conditions others have caused, or for our acts that complied with applicable requirements when performed.
+It is possible that other developments, such as stricter environmental laws and regulations, or claims for damages to property or persons resulting from our operations, could result in substantial costs and liabilities.
 Our insurance policies and the contractual indemnity protections we seek to obtain from our counterparties, assuming they are obtained, may not be sufficient or effective to protect us under all circumstances or against all risk involving compliance with environmental laws and regulations.

 As a multi-national organization, we are subject to taxation in multiple jurisdictions.
-The Organization for Economic Co-operation and Development, the EU and individual taxing jurisdictions are focused on tax base erosion and profit shifting as well as minimum tax directives.
+The Organization for Economic Co-operation and Development, the EU and individual taxing jurisdictions are focused on tax base erosion and profit shifting as well as minimum tax directives (including Pillar Two).
 These initiatives and directives continue to evolve with country specific implementation legislation forthcoming.
-Additionally, we anticipate increased disclosure and information reporting to facilitate compliance with these rules and initiatives when enacted.
+We anticipate increased disclosure and reporting in order to facilitate compliance with these directives and proposed rules.
 While the impact of these proposed and future rules cannot be determined, they may have adverse effects on us, including increased administrative and compliance costs.